Cxsulah-code/Cxsulah-code/README.md

 - learning more languages and use them in doing great science and technology innovative works.
 - I love Jesus, family and friends.
 - I love Linah papet💖💯
-- 🌱 I’m currently learning ... python, java, javascript, django, typescript, html, css etc
+- 🌱 I’m currently learning programming languages like (python, java, javascript, django, typescript, html, css, c, c+, c# etc)
+- 🌱 I’m currently also learning artificial intelligence, networking, web development....
 - 💞️ I’m looking to collaborate on making the world a better place of peaceful science and technology.
 - 📫 How to reach me ... calisxtalis@gmail.com
 - 😄 Pronouns: He, Engineer